sannybuilder/library/assets/sa_unreal/docs/SWITCH_OBJECT_BRAINS.md

-This command can be used to temporarily stop creating AI brains for random pedestrians (PED_STREAMED) or objects (OBJECT_STREAMED).
+This command can be used to temporarily disable AI brains created with ALLOCATE_STREAMED_SCRIPT_TO_OBJECT.
 It was used in the original game during the mission "Breaking the Bank at Caligula's".

 **Overview of Brain Types**